Fantom-Factory/afButter/readme.md

 `Butter` is a library that helps ease HTTP requests through a stack of middleware.

-`Butter` is a replacement for [web::WebClient](http://fantom.org/doc/web/WebClient.html) and provides an extensible chain of middleware for making HTTP requests and processing the response.
+`Butter` is a replacement for [web::WebClient](http://fantom.org/doc/web/WebClient.html) providing an extensible chain of middleware for making repeated HTTP requests and processing the responses.
 The adoption of the Middleware pattern allows you to seamlessly enhance and modify the behaviour of your HTTP requests.
 See [OpenAuthMiddleware](http://repo.status302.com/doc/afButter/OpenAuthMiddleware.html) for an example.

 `Butter` was inspired by Ruby's [Faraday](https://github.com/lostisland/faraday) library.